 The family arranged and displayed a wide variety of items one could find in the Williamsburg area at the turn of the century.
 The museum features a school room, barber shop, old store, gas station with cars, a "home" in the center, a doll room, flint lock gun room, Native American arrowhead collection and a toy room.
 All of the items came from more than four generations of collections and auction finds.

-Come see all we have to offer in the museum and enjoy a filling breakfast, homemade burger or hand-dipped ice cream.
-We love large groups, with seating in the museum for up to 55.
+Come see all we have to offer in the museum and enjoy a filling breakfast, homemade burger or hand-dipped ice cream in Marlene's Restaurant in the front.
+We love large groups, with seating in the museum for up to 55 and a parlor room for meetings for groups up to 25.